New

 - High frequency (4 - 20 kHz): Birdsong, particularly of small birds like sparrows or finches.

-The studies also found found no correlation between hearing loss in vitiligo patients and disease duration, vitiligo subtype, or extent of skin involvement.
-However, older people and those who developed vitiligo later in life tended to have more severe hearing loss.
-Other risk factors for hearing loss include being male, having high cholesterol, heart disease, or certain autoimmune diseases.
-The connection between vitiligo-related hearing loss and ethnicity hasn't been studied yet.
+This study also reinforced earlier findings: there’s no strong link between hearing loss and the type, duration, or spread of vitiligo.
+However, people who developed vitiligo later in life, and older individuals in general, tended to have more pronounced hearing loss.
+Other known risk factors include being male, having high cholesterol, heart disease, or certain autoimmune conditions.
+The role of ethnicity?
+Still a mystery.

 It's recommended that people with vitiligo get their hearing checked and take precautions to prevent additional hearing loss from factors like loud noises, certain chemicals or harmful medications.